Best Soil for Rosemary in Pots (Best Potting Mix)

 It is important to note that you cannot substitute horticultural sand with ordinary beach sand in your rosemary potting mix.

-Horticultural sand is coarse and has a larger particle size then ordinary beach sand which the grains is much more fine.
+Horticultural sand is coarse and has a larger particle size than ordinary beach sand, which has much finer grains.

-The horticulral sands larger size allow more air into the soil and allow water to drain more efficently.
+The horticultural sands’ larger size allows more air into the soil and allows water to drain more efficiently.

 Beach sand particles can be very small and actually create a soil mix that drains too slowly as well as exclude oxygen with a less porous structure.